-The following land where boarding house development is permissible with consent in the City of Ryde is NOT subject to Part 2 Division 3 Boarding Houses of the ARHSEPP by virtue of clauses 26 and 27 under that division where the land is:
+The following section applies to boarding house development where it is permissible with consent from Council and is NOT subject to Part 2 Division 3 Boarding Houses of the ARHSEPP by virtue of clauses 26 Land to which Division applies and 27 Development to which Division applies under that division where the land is:

-- (a) Zoned R2 Low Density Residential NOT within an accessible area as defined under the ARHSEPP, and - (b) Zoned B6 Enterprise Corridor.
+- a.
+Zoned R2 Low Density Residential NOT within an accessible area as defined under the ARHSEPP, and - b.
+Zoned B6 Enterprise Corridor.

-The following controls apply to proposals for boarding house development on land not identified under Clauses 26 and 27 of Part 2 Division 3 Boarding Houses under the ARHSEPP.
+The following controls apply to proposals for boarding house development on land not identified under Clauses 26 Land to which Division applies and 27 Development to which Division applies of Part 2 Division 3 Boarding Houses under the ARHSEPP.